 WOMEN'S MUSIC WEEKEND

-Join us for a dynamic weekend of inspiration, creativity, empowerment and community!
+Join us for a dynamic, fun weekend of musical inspiration, creativity, empowerment and community!

 "Joyous, empowering, enriching—the Women's Music Weekend was one of the most wonderful experiences I have had.
 I arrived as a virtual novice with an interest in learning about writing music.
 I found the environment that welcomed me was designed so everyone feels at home, no matter their age or ability."